zpawel/angular-egghead-exercises/README.md

-##Exercise 21 : scope vs $scope
+#Exercise 21 : scope vs $scope

-In this application existed two directives on the same view, but in here we encountered the problem.
+##Summary
-When complement one ```input``` automatically completes the second input.
+In this application existed two directives on the same view, but in here we encountered the problem - when complement one `input` automatically completes the second input.

-###Requirements
+##Goals
  * you can NOT change the **templates** directives.
  * you can NOT change the **index.html**.
  * you should be able to insert two different values for the inputs and display it by clicking on the corresponding button.